rayyan35p/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1b.
-User does not enter an valid index for the employee.
+User does not enter a valid index for the employee.
   * 1b1.
 TaskHub shows an error message.

     Use case ends.

 **Use case: UC04 - List all employees**

-Guarantees: The list of employees is displayed.
+Guarantees: MSS -> All the employees are displayed.

 **MSS**